qwoplakjos/BluestacksRooter/README.md

 # BluestacksRooter

-Root all your Bluestacks devices
+Enable root on all your Bluestacks devices